Solaris korrigert: Reception

 Solaris korrigert has been the subject of many scholarly analyses.
-It is commonly found on university level syllabi for Nordic literature and comparative literature degrees and is frequently the subject of MA theses.
+It is commonly found in university-level syllabi for Nordic literature and comparative literature degrees and is frequently the subject of MA theses.

 Eirik Vassenden frames the poem as a critical dystopia, that is, it doesn't simply depict "a world worse than our own", which can, as Fredric Jameson has argued, make dystopias very conservative; the poem in Vassenden's words "also contains possible utopian elements".
 Vassenden's analysis focuses on this element of hope in the poem.

 In 2007 a jury of literary critics declared it one of the 25 best Norwegian literary works of all time.